GrossumUA/TAS_Android_Boilerplate/README.md

 ### Code Analysis tools

-The following code analysis tools are set up on this project:
+The following code analysis tools are prepared for this project:

-* [PMD](https://pmd.github.io/): It finds common programming flaws like unused variables, empty catch blocks, unnecessary object creation, and so forth.
-See [this project's PMD ruleset](config/quality/pmd/pmd-ruleset.xml).
+* [PMD](https://pmd.github.io/):designed for “search and destroy” of common programming flaws.
+It eliminates with extreme prejudice things like unused variables, empty catch blocks, unnecessary object creation, etc. See this project's [PMD ruleset](config/quality/pmd/pmd-ruleset.xml).

 ```
 ./gradlew pmd
 ```

-* [Findbugs](http://findbugs.sourceforge.net/): This tool uses static analysis to find bugs in Java code.
-Unlike PMD, it uses compiled Java bytecode instead of source code.
+* [Findbugs](http://findbugs.sourceforge.net/):  designed for bug finding in Java code.
+Unlike PMD, instead of source code it uses compiled version of Java bytecode.

 ```
 ./gradlew findbugs
 ```

-* [Checkstyle](http://checkstyle.sourceforge.net/): It ensures that the code style follows [our Android code guidelines](https://github.com/ribot/android-guidelines/blob/master/project_and_code_guidelines.md#2-code-guidelines).
-See our [checkstyle config file](config/quality/checkstyle/checkstyle-config.xml).
+* [Checkstyle](http://checkstyle.sourceforge.net/): designed to keep unified style over the entirety of the application’s code according to preset guidelines.

 ```
 ./gradlew checkstyle